3 Top Tips. What mature job seekers should never say in an interview. Maree Herath explains.

 Often executives, who want a greater degree of work-life balance start to look for roles where they still are challenged but not under the pressure they may have been under in their previous roles.
 Good for them.
 But often these well meaning executives do not stop and perform an actual skills audit of what they can and can’t do.
 Executives may have been across a number of divisions of a company, it often means they have achieved with their direct subordinate delivering capably in a certain specialisation.
 This doesn’t mean the executive is capable in that specialisation, in fact they can be far from it.

-So when you go for an interview my three biggest tips are:
+So if you’re a mature job seeker going for an interview my three biggest tips are:

-- Research the role and what it entails and ask yourself, do I ernestly understand this role and its requirements.
+Tip 1 : Research the role and what it entails and ask yourself, do I earnestly understand this role and its requirements.
 Executives fail in going for roles as they often assume, from a helicopter view, they know the ins and outs of a position when comparatively an SME in that space would run rings around them.

-- Hear feedback from hiring managers and careers counsellors and take it on board.
-I give alot of probono feedback to jobseekers based on a depth of experience in recruitment, roles in organisations and typical pathways.
+Tip 2: Hear feedback from hiring managers and careers counsellors and take it on board.
+I give a lot of probono feedback to jobseekers based on a depth of experience in recruitment, roles in organisations and typical pathways.
 My last interaction with a mature jobseeker around “Possibly you could go in this direction…” was met with “No, that’s not for me”…”Well good luck with being unemployed” (what I really wanted to say).
 Careers Counsellors, Hiring Managers often have a pedigree in knowing who matches with what…listen to them.